telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/pagecount().md

 # The `pageCount()` method of the HTML5 Report Viewer

-Gets the total page count of viewer’s currently displayed report.
+Gets the total page count of the viewer’s currently displayed report.

 Returns: integer: